jasmine95dn/SmartPub-INLPT-WS2023/smartpub_app/Readme.md

 pip install -r requirements.txt
 ```

-### Download the quantize model from the link provided in model folder & keep the model in the model directory:
+### Download the quantized model from the link provided in model folder & keep the model in the model directory:

 ```ini
 ## Download the Llama 2 Model: